 - The ability to prioritize duties that will help registered nurses to assign and delegate duties to the licensed practical nurses and other medical workers depending on their abilities and the urgent needs.

-- The ability to act under pressure that will help registered nurses to make fast decisions and suggest possible solutions for the current problems.
+- The ability to act under pressure will help registered nurses to make fast decisions and suggest possible solutions for the current problems.

 Follow these tips and your nurse cover letter will impress your potential recruiter for sure!